Acta Didactica

 All the articles are double-blinded peer-reviewed.
 The review process has the following steps:

-editorial board checks the article if the topic is adequate for the journal and
+article if the topic is adequate for the journal and if the paper satisfies the

-if the paper satisfies the structure and formatting criteria described below.
+structure and formatting criteria described below.
+If the article is not

-If the article is not suitable for the journal or if it is not written
+suitable for the journal or if it is not written according to the journal’s

-according to the journal’s requirements, it is rejected.
+requirements, it is rejected.

-articles accepted by the editorial board are sent to two referees.
+editorial board are sent to two referees.

 o